In Your Eyes (The Weeknd song): Commercial performance

 Following the releasing of its parent album, "In Your Eyes" debuted at number 16 on the US Billboard Hot 100 dated April 4, 2020.
 It was the highest overall debut of the week and third highest charting track from After Hours at the time.
 On March 9, 2021, "In Your Eyes" was awarded a Platinum certification from the Recording Industry Association of America (RIAA) for selling one million units in the United States.

 On March 27, 2020, the song debuted at number 17 on the UK Singles Chart, becoming his 20th top 40 hit on the chart.
-Elsewhere in Europe, it managed to debut in the top 20 of the Belgian Tip charts, Irish Singles Chart, and Dutch Single Top 100 on June 10, 2020.
-The song also managed to debut within the top ten of Norwegian and Swedish charts, with the single also reaching a top 40 position of number 26 in Italy on March 28, 2020.
+Elsewhere in Europe but also outside of it, the song topped the Wallonian charts in Belgium, the top ten in the Flemish region in Belgium, Czech Republic, Denmark, El Salvador, Estonia, Greece, Norway, San Marino, Slovakia, Sweden.

+It also reached top twenty in Australia, Canada, Croatia, Finland, Hungary, Ireland, Malaysia, the Netherlands, Portugal, Switzerland and Singapore, top thirty in Austria, Italy, New Zealand and Switzerland, top forty in France and top fifty in Russia.